IllusionMods/AnimationLoader/README.md

 # AnimationLoader
 A plugin for loading animations from Sideloader zipmods.
+Thank you Essu for the [main bulk of the code](https://github.com/IllusionMods/AnimationLoader/commit/402c02af3bbb5a6e1b3015bd0caa3f0a7db618fc)

 ## How to install
 1. Install the latest build of [BepInEx](https://github.com/BepInEx/BepInEx/releases)